dthain/compilers-fa25/general.md

 ## Code Organization

-To ensure that you get off on the right foott (and we are able to understand your code) you are required to use the standard [starter code](http://github.com/dthain/compilerbook-starter-code) which defines structures like `decl`, `expr` and so forth.
+To ensure that you get off on the right foot (and we are able to understand your code) you must use the standard [starter code](http://github.com/dthain/compilerbook-starter-code) which defines structures like `decl`, `expr` and so forth.
 You are welcome to add files, fields, and functions as you like, as long as the general purpose of these structures remains.

 Your code must include a `Makefile` such that when you type `make`, the entire compiler (so far) is built and produces a program called `bminor`.
 Each assignment page will specify what arguments are required to call it.
 Likewise, `make clean` should remove all intermediate object files, automatically generated code, and so forth.

-## Getting Started with Git
+`make test` should run all your tests for all stages developed so far.

-[Git](https://git-scm.com/) is a version control tool that allows you to save and collaborate on programming projects.
-In Git, your code is saved in two different locations--the local copy and the remote copy.
+## Git Setup

-### Make a Remote Copy
+### Make The Remote Copy

 1) First make sure you are logged into Github then go to the [starter code](http://github.com/dthain/compilerbook-starter-code) and click the green "use this template" button.
 If you don't see the button you likely aren't logged in.